About the Nikon D7500 Two Lens Bundle

 Recording Media: The camera records images on Secure Digital (SD) memory cards, including SDHC and SDXC cards compliant with UHS-I. Cards rated with UHS Speed Class 3 or better are recommended for movie recording.
 A SanDisk 32GB SDHC UHS-I Speed Class 1 memory card is included with the camera.

 Built-in Wi-Fi / Bluetooth: The camera can be connected via Wi-Fi (wireless LAN) or Bluetooth to a smart device, such as a smartphone or tablet running Nikon's SnapBridge app.
-Through the wireless connection, you can automatically load photos and videos to your device as you take them, use your smart device to remotely take photos on the camera, or download existing pictures from the camera's memory card to your device.
+Through the wireless connection, you can automatically load photos and videos to your device as you take them, use your smart device to remotely take photos on the camera, record location data from your device to your photographs, or download existing pictures from the camera's memory card to your device.
 Once you have downloaded images to your smartphone, you can share them via email, texts, or social networking sites.

 Note: The SnapBridge application is available for devices running Android 4.4 or later or iOS 8.4 or later (iPhone, iPad, iPod touch).